jayantkhanna1/jayantkhanna1/README.md

 # Hi there, I'm Jayant Khanna 👋
 <p>.
-<i>hi, i'm [Abhishek Naidu](https://jayantresume.herokupp.com/).
-I am from <a href="https://www.geu.ac.in/" target="_blank">Graphic Era         University</a>, Dehradun, currently pursuing BTECH CSE.
+<i>Hi, I'm <a href="jayantresume.herokuapp.com">Jayant Khanna</a>.
+I am Pursuing Btech  <a href="https://www.geu.ac.in/" target="_blank">Graphic Era  University</a>, Dehradun, currently in my sophomore year.
-    I am a passionate self-taught full stack web developer and a freelance software engineer from india. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.
+    I am a passionate self-taught full stack Django web developer, an ethical hacker and a freelance Python developer from india. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.
 </i>
 <img align="right" src="images_used/code.gif" height="250px" width="250px">
 </p>

 ## I'm a Student, Son, Developer, and a Tech geek!!

 - 🌱 I’m currently learning everything 🤣